keathley/butler/README.md

 Congratulations!
 You now have your own butler.

+Butler comes with a default configuration, which can be updated in `config/config.exs` or `config/ENV.exs` per environment.

 ### Plugins

 Plugins give Butler abilities.
 They provide a simple api for listening for